chrokh/toow-old/_sources/chapters/concrete-injected-object-composition.md

 ## Discussion

 When we are constructor injecting, we're giving ourself the ability to create multiple different variations of the object receiving the injection (`FlipFlopCaesarCipher` by simply passing in a different instances of the injected object (`CaesarCipher`).
-This is immensely more flexible than in the case of concrete dependency construction where we create the object directly.
+This is immensely more flexible than in the case of concrete constructed object composition where we create the object directly.

 In the case of dependency *construction* there is only ever two kinds of `CaesarCipher`.
 Whatever two instances we instantiate.
 Those are the ones we'll get.
-In the case of dependency *injection* the number of different variations of `FlipFlopCipher` that we can instantiate simply depends on how many different variations of `RobbersCipher` we can instantiate and then inject.
+In the case of dependency *injection* the number of different variations of `FlipFlopCaesarCipher` that we can instantiate simply depends on how many different variations of `RobbersCipher` we can instantiate and then inject.

 Of course we could have written the same program using concrete *constructed* object composition.
 Heck, we could even have written the same program using method composition.